joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.4 =

+* Bug fix: One further case where legacy templating could return invalid value in event details.

 = 3.5.3 =